25 Famous Painters Who Shaped the Art World As We Know it

 William Adolphe Bouguereau was a French painter who lived and worked around the same time as the Impressionists.
 However, as a strict traditionalist, he can not be included in that movement.

 Bouguereau focused on classic subjects and was a master of form.
-Some of his paintings are so realistic that they almost look like photographs, which weren’t even invented.
-Although he was one of the most famous artists of his time, history has nearly forgotten him.
-The Impressionists impacted the art world more, and his name is often missed when discussing great artists of the 19th century.
+Some of his paintings are so realistic that they almost look like photographs, which were in their infancy during his lifetime.

 John Singer-Sargent

-Sargent can’t be considered an abstract artist.
-He is known for his bold figures and dabbling in a style similar to Impressionism.
 However, Sargent understood how the human eye works in ways that previous artists could never appreciate.
-Before Sargent, immense detail was paid to each and every brushstroke so that the image was as cohesive up close as it was from a distance.
+Before him, artists paid immense detail to each and every brushstroke so that the image was as cohesive up close as it was from a distance.

-Sargent subverted that.
 When viewed up close, his paintings look like a mess of abstraction but come together to form an impressive, cohesive scene as the viewer steps back and takes it in as a whole.

 Important Painters of the 20th Century